 |Felix Kiernan||1844||Sainte-Monique, Quebec, Canada|

-In addition to supporting the likely time frame for the immigration of the family to Canada from Ireland, these birth and baptismal records also reveal that the family specifically immigrated to the Canadian Province of Québec, settling in the town of Nicolet.
+In addition to supporting the likely time frame for the immigration of the family to Canada from Ireland, moreover, the Canadian birth and baptismal records also reveal that the family specifically immigrated to the Canadian Province of Québec, settling in the town of Nicolet.
 Located about 96 miles away from Montreal, Nicolet is in the regional county municipality of Nicolet-Yamaska in the Centre-du-Québec region of southern Quebec and is situated where the Saint-Lawrence and Nicolet rivers meet.
 Founded in 1672, Nicolet is a part of an agricultural region producing such crops as wheat, potatoes, oats, and peas, among others.
 Live stock, particularly sheep, was also an important part of the economy.
 Additionally, from the 1830s through the 1860s, the Port Saint-François was an major transportation center for goods and immigrants.

 In addition to providing some support for the approximate time frame of the family’s immigration to Canada, this census record also shows that Felix, Martha, and some of their children were still living in Quebec, Canada, but not in Nicolet; rather, they were living in the village and Parish of Sainte-Monique, which is not only a part of the same regional county municipality as Nicolet, but lies about eight miles from the southern border of Nicolet.
 Although it is unclear exactly when the family made the move to Sainte-Monique, it took place between the birth of their seventh child, Catherine, in 1841 and the birth of their eighth child, Felix, whose birth and baptismal record shows that he was born in Sainte-Monique in 1844.